ARTUR FEDOROWSKI, M.D, Ph.D., ANDRZEJ STECIWKO, M.D, Ph.D. and JERZY RABCZYNSKI, M.D, Ph.D

 The amplitude of the endogenous signal was amplified 64 times (group A) or alternatively 8 times (group B).
 Group C was exposed to combined parameters A plus B. The maximal amplification (64 times) was chosen in order to attenuate efficiently the hypothetical pathologic components.
 However, we decided to apply even 8-times amplification in order to check whether a lower amplification grade would affect the result.
 The exposure time was set at 15 minutes (i.e. maximally), granted that the implanted tumor might require a higher dose to be inhibited.
 The choice of these exposure parameters was also supported by our previous studies and some available reports (Lakiza et al., 1995; Sakharov et al., 1995).

 EM stimulation was carried out daily for a total of 14 days, beginning with day 3 until day 18 after implantation (except for two Sundays, i.e., days 9 and 16).
-The animals from groups A-C were placed in a plastic cage (3 at a time) with the output electrode at the bottom, in a respective order.
+The animals from groups A-C were placed in a plastic cage (3 at a time) with the output applicator at the bottom, in a respective order.

 The summary of exposure parameters is presented below: